Healthcare Analytics Management program

 Join a career with growing demand

 Healthcare is a large industry with strong demand.
-In the U.S. more than 17.7% of the gross domestic product is spent on healthcare, according to CMS.gov
+In the U.S. about 18 % of the gross domestic product is spent on healthcare, according to CMS.gov

 A facility where modern and historic meet